 The course is built around the Modules section of our Canvas course website.
-YOU SHOULD USE THE MODULES SECTION OF THE CANVAS COURSE WEBSITE EVERY DAY.
+YOU SHOULD USE THE MODULES SECTION OF THE CANVAS COURSE WEBSITE EVERYDAY.
 Everything you need for this course, including on-demand lecture videos, readings, and weekly assignments will be listed here.
 All live lectures will be posted in their respective modules for your review about 24 hours after they have been streamed.
 Each week includes 5 modules that have been divided by topic.
 You must work through all modules in sequential order.
 You will not be allowed to skip to a future module until you have completed the assigned work in the previous modules.
-A new week of modules will be available to you on Sundays at 12:00am.